Pavin Smith Player Props: Diamondbacks vs. Guardians

 Pavin Smith At The Plate

-- Smith has driven in a run in 17 games this season (33.3%), including seven games with more than one RBI (13.7%).
+- Smith has an RBI in 18 of 52 games this year, with multiple RBI in seven of them.
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.